fbpx

 TPG_Logo-login

-THE MANDATORY PAID LEAVE OREGON 9/3/23 EFFECTIVE DATE IS COMING UP
+THE PAID LEAVE OREGON PROGRAM IS LIVE!

 Employers with less than 25 employees are not required to pay the employer portion of the Paid Leave Oregon premium; see here for additional information on how Paid Leave Oregon impacts small employers.